mehrsapo/Flower/README.md

 ## 2. Demo notebooks

-Two interactive Jupyter notebooks are included under the `flower_demo/` directory to help you get a feel for how the FLOWER algorithm is used in practice.
+Two interactive Jupyter notebooks are included under the `flower_demo/` directory to help you get a feel for how the Flower algorithm is used in practice.

 ### 2.1 CS‑MRI with radial sampling

-`flower_demo/exps_cs_mri_radial.ipynb` starts by loading an `afhq_cat`‑trained FLOWER model (the default OT variant) and a single RGB test image.
+`flower_demo/exps_cs_mri_radial.ipynb` starts by loading an `afhq_cat`‑trained Flower model (the default OT variant) and a single RGB test image.
 A radial undersampling mask is read from `radial_mask.mat`, and forward/adjoint MRI operators are defined using PyTorch FFTs.
-The notebook implements the conjugate‑gradient solver used by FLOWER and then runs two reconstruction modes:
+The notebook implements the conjugate‑gradient solver used by Flower and then runs two reconstruction modes:
 `flower` (isotropic covariance approximation $\gamma = 0$) and `flower_cov` (full posterior covariance sampling $\gamma=1$).
-After the iterative posterior sampler runs for 100 steps, the ground truth, zero‑filled adjoint image, and both FLOWER reconstructions are displayed side‑by‑side, along with the sampling sparsity and noise level.
+After the iterative posterior sampler runs for 100 steps, the ground truth, zero‑filled adjoint image, and both Flower reconstructions are displayed side‑by‑side, along with the sampling sparsity and noise level.

 ### 2.2 Non‑isotropic denoising

-`flower_demo/exps_non_iso_noise.ipynb` demonstrates the use of FLOWER on two CelebA images affected by spatially varying noise.
+`flower_demo/exps_non_iso_noise.ipynb` demonstrates the use of Flower on two CelebA images affected by spatially varying noise.
 The notebook constructs a per‑pixel variance map where the centre region has four times the noise standard deviation of the border, and it extends the conjugate‑gradient solver to handle this